ChiZhang18/Chi-Zhang-exercise/Final Project.md

 Overview
 ---------------------------------

-The pop music market, especially in recent years, is remarkably broad.
-Songs inspire generations from all walks of life.
-Every day, oceans of tracks jump to Billboard's Top 200 list.
-In this project, we collect the data of the 2019 popular music database from the record chart, Billboard 200, and built linear and non-linear prediction models for the overall song streams, and enhanced prediction performance compared to baseline models.
+When you're stuck at home, music can provide a sense of order amid the coronavirus chaos.
+Streaming music is cheap or even free (in the case of Pandora and Spotify) and outpaces any physical format when it comes to ease and convenience.
+There is no denying that streaming music is now faced with the biggest development opportunity since streaming services accounted for nearly 80% of all music revenue in past 2019, in accordance to a year-end report from the RIAA.
+Therefore, it is of importance to understand user behavior and preference when interacting with streaming music services.
+To accomplish this objective, we collected the data of the 2019 popular music database from Pandora, one of the widely-used media service providers, and tried to build the best predictive model possible for streams of songs through both linear and non-linear methods for comprehensiveness.
 More than that, I also segmented the songs into five groups through unsupervised algorithms and estimated the popularity trend for various groups throughout the year.
-The result of this project can help digital music servers improve playlist song recommendations, and help record companies make album promotion decisions.
+By doing so, the result of this project could help streaming music serversimprove their playlist song recommendations so that better meet users' need and provide the basis for the optimization of future development roadmap.

 Data Sources
 ---------------------------------

-The Billboard 200 is a record chart ranking the 200 most popular music albums and EPs in the United States.
-It is published weekly by Billboard magazine.
-From <https://www.billboard.com/charts/billboard-200>, we downloaded the weekly data of the top 200 songs in the US.
+The Pandora Top Spins Chart is a record chart ranking the 100 tracks that have been streamed the most over the course of the past week.
+It is published weekly by Pandora.
+From <https://www.nextbigsound.com/charts/top-spins>, we downloaded the weekly data of the top 100 songs in the US.
 The data in year 2019 gives us access to 1,502 different songs.
-Given Billboard's public API, I had access to the data on the song features, artists and album information.
-By using web crawler, I could  extract those target data from the web page and store them in .csv format.
+Given Pandora's public API, I had access to the data on the song features, artists and album information.
+By using web crawler, I could  extract those target data from the web page and store them in *.csv* format.
 In the end, the formal dateset ultimately contains the following variables(attached with corresonding descriptions):

-<b>Table1: Description of Variables used in this Project</b>
 <table style="width:56%;">
 <colgroup>
 <col width="23%" />